-In your opinion, what does control the final outcome of surgery, including formation of scar in the site of surgery?
+In your opinion, what does control the final outcome of surgery, including the formation of a scar at the site of surgery?

 In addition to proper diagnosis and the complexity of the case, how the surgery is performed and the experience of the surgeon are critical elements of paramount importance.
-For example, formation of “scar” in the site of incision line depends on a number of factors such as:
+For example, the formation of a “scar” in the site of the incision line depends on a number of factors such as:

 Where and how the incision is made so it is not visible.